-Adverse sust ainability indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period Other indico itors for principal adve erse impacts on sustainability facto ors CLIMATE AN ID OTHER ENVIRONI MENT-RELATED INDICATORS INDICATOR S APPLICABLE TO IN\ /ESTMENTS IN INVESTEE COMPA NIES Emissions 4.
-Investments in companies without carbon emission reduction initiatives Share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement 24.4% 15.2% Calculation: This indicator reflects the share of investments in investee companies without carbon emission reduction initiatives aimed at aligning with the Paris Agreement in relation to all investments managed by AllianzGI.
-Data coverage: The reported PAI indicator is based on 56.4% (2022: 45.3%) of the assets managed by AllianzGI for which data on carbon emission reduction initiatives was available.
-Where such data was not available, investments were considered as investments without carbon emission reduction initiatives.
-Comment on impact evolution: The main driver of the change of this year's impact compared to last year's impact was a change in the methodology of our third-party data provider (see also section 3.4.)
-Engagement: We engage with listed corporate under the umbrella of our "climate change" theme.
-In 2023, we had 211 direct conversation with companies about climate change.
-Within our climate thematic engagement stream, we continued our engagement projects on oil and gas majors and financials.
-This activity also informs our climate-related votes at general meings.
-We also started a new thematic engagement project on the utilities sector, which we consider key to the energy transition.
-Voting: We consider "Say on Climate" a helpful tool for holding companies accountable for the climate ambitions.
-In 2023 we evaluated aroun 30 "Say on Climate" resolutions.
+Adverse sustainability indic tor ^{D-} Metric Impact 2024 Impact 2023 Explanation Actions taken, and actions planned and targets set for the next reference period Other indicators for princip al adverse impacts on sustai nability factors CLIMATE AND OTHER ENV IRONMENT-RELATED INDIC CATORS INDICATORS APPLICABLE O INVESTMENTS IN INVES TEE COMPANIE S Emissions 4.
+Investments companies without car- bon emissio reduction in atives tee companies without carbon emission reduction initiatives aimed at aligning with the 25.9% 24.4% Calculation: This indicator reflects the share of invest- ments in investee companies without carbon emis- sion reduction initiatives aimed at aligning with the Paris Agreement in relation to all investments man- aged by AllianzGI.
+Data coverage: The reported PAI indicator is based on 61.2% (2023: 56.4%) of the assets managed by Al- lianzGI for which data on carbon emission reduction initiatives was available.
+Where such data was not available, investments were considered as invest- ments without carbon emission reduction initiatives.
+Engagement: We engage with listed corporates under the umbrella of our "climate change" theme.
+In 2024, we had 186 direct conversations with companies about climate change.
+Within our climate thematic engagement stream, we contin- ued our engagement projects on key high emitting sectors and introduced a regional focus on Asian financial institu- tions.
+This activity also informs our climate-related votes at general meetings.
+Voting: We consider "Say on Climate" a helpful tool for hold- ing companies accountable for their climate ambitions.
+In 2024 we evaluated around 28 "Say on Climate" resolutions.
 We decided to take vote action against directors if we were not convinced by companies' actions or explanations.
-We consider holding directors accountable as an important way of voicing our concern on climate issues.
+We consider holding directors accountable as an important way of voicing our concerns on climate issues.
 Company commitment: AllianzGI is a signatory to the NZAMi and supportive of the goal of net zero GHG emissions by 2050 or sooner.
-Our firs interim targets cover 14% of our assets under management for which we commit to reduce the carbon intensity by the end of 2024 by 25% for our listed equity and corporate bonds and t reduce 28% of absolute emissions by end of 2025 for direct infrastructure equity.
-We will continue to increase the scope of our assets and se intermediate targets for our third-party client a sets.
-Adverse sust ainability indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, and actions planned and targets set for the next reference period
+Our first interim targets cover 14% of our as- sets under management for which we commit to reduce the carbon intensity by the end of 2024 by 25% for our listed eq- uity and corporate bonds and to reduce 28% of absolute emissions by end of 2025 for direct infrastructure equity.

-INDICATORS INDICATORS APPLICABLE TO INVESTMENTS IN INVESTEE COMPANIES Anti-corruption and anti-brib- ery 15.
-Lack of anti-corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption 3.0% 2.4% Calculation: This indicator reflects the share of investments in investee companies without policies on anticorruption and anti-bribery in accordance with the United Nations Convention against Corruption (or equivalent recognized external standards) to all investments managed by AllianzGI.
-Data coverage: The reported PAI indicator is based on 39.5% (2022: 30.3%) of the assets managed by AllianzGI for which data on policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption was available.
-Where such data was not available, investments were considered as not having policies on anti-corruption and anti-bribery in accordance with the United Nations Convention against Corruption.
-Exclusions for sustainable mutual funds: As part of AllianzGI's exclusion policy for products complying with Art.
+Adverse sustaind tor ability indica- Metric Impact 2024 Impact 2023 Explanation Actions taken, and actions planned and targets set for the next reference period INDICATORS FC DR SOCIAL AN D EMPLOYEE, RESPECT F OR HUMAN RI GHTS, ANTI-CORF RUPTION AND ANTI-BRIBERY MATTERS INDICATORS AP PLICABLE TO INVESTMENTS IN INVEST TEE COMPANIE S Anti-corruption 15. and anti-brib- ery corruption and anti-bribery Share of investments in enti- ties without policies on anti- corruption and anti-bribery consistent with the United Na- tions Convention against Cor- ruption 2.4% 3.0% Calculation: This indicator reflects the share of invest- ments in investee companies without policies on anti-corruption and anti-bribery in accordance with the United Nations Convention against Corruption (or equivalent recognized external standards) to all investments managed by AllianzGI.
+Data coverage: The reported PAI indicator is based on 43.0% (2023: 39.5%) of the assets managed by Al- lianzGI for which data on policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption was available.
+Where such data was not available, investments were con- sidered as not having policies on anti-corruption and anti-bribery in accordance with the United Nations Convention against Corruption.
+Exclusions for sustainable public markets mutual funds: As part of AllianzGI's exclusion policy for products complying with Art.
 8 or Art.
 9 SFDR, we are screening out corporates with severe violations of international norms.